serika-dev/Terms-Privacy/Terms.md

 - **Prohibited Content**: Uploading or distributing content that is illicit, illegal, or violates the intellectual property rights of others.

-- **Policy Violations**: Repeated breaches of Platform guidelines, engaging in disruptive behaviors, or using the Platform in a manner deemed detrimental to other users or Schoolsquid.
+- **Policy Violations**: Repeated breaches of these guidelines, engaging in disruptive behaviors, or using Serika services in a manner deemed detrimental to other users or Schoolsquid.

 - **Age Violation**: Discovery of users who do not meet the age requirement of 16 years or older.
-- **Failure to Comply with Local Laws**: Using the Platform in a manner that violates the laws of your jurisdiction, even if such conduct is not illegal in the Netherlands.
+- **Failure to Comply with Local Laws**: Using Serika services in a manner that violates the laws of your jurisdiction, even if such conduct is not illegal in the Netherlands.

-Suspension or termination may occur without prior notice and may include the immediate removal of content, revocation of access to Services, and forfeiture of any subscription or payment without refund. **Premium memberships will automatically cancel during any suspension period, and users will not receive refunds for such purchases.** Termination is final and includes forfeiture of access to your account, data, and any associated content.
+Suspension or termination may occur without prior notice and may include the immediate removal of content across all Serika services, revocation of access to all Services, and forfeiture of any subscription or payment without refund. **Premium memberships will automatically cancel during any suspension period, and users will not receive refunds for such purchases.** Termination is final and includes forfeiture of access to your account across all Serika services, data, and any associated content.
 Schoolsquid shall not be liable for any consequences resulting from the suspension or termination of accounts.
 We reserve the right to cooperate fully with law enforcement and regulatory authorities in any jurisdiction.

 ---